A Very Florentine Story: Perseus and the Head of Medusa by Benvenuto Cellini

-In true Renaissance style, Cellini takes us on a trip back to ancient Greece and the story of how the hero Perseus, shown by Cellini complete with winged sandals gifted from Hermes, satchel (in which he stored the gruesome head) gifted by Athena, met and slayed (without directly facing) the famous gorgon, Medusa.
-Cellini presents his bronze in all its macabre glory, complete with gushing blood from the severed head he holds, and from the writhing body on which he stands.
+In true Mannerist style, Cellini takes us on a trip to ancient Greece and the story of how the hero Perseus, depicted by Cellini with winged sandals from Hermes, satchel gifted by Athena, met and slayed (without directly facing) the infamous gorgon, Medusa.
+Cellini presents his bronze statue in all of its macabre glory, complete with gushing blood from the severed head he holds, and from the writhing body on which he stands.

 “The Bronze Is Starting to Clot!”

 Central to the story of the statue is the daring feat and technique Cellini employed, casting the whole sculpture from a single piece of bronze, something rarely done, particularly with a sculpture of such complexity.
-Though Cellini was competing against monumental works like Michelangelo’s David, he wanted to set himself apart and win his place in Florentine greatness.
+Though Cellini was competing against monumental works such as that of Michelangelo’s David, he wanted to set himself apart, and win his place in Florentine greatness.

-Florentine Politics and Cellini’s Place in Piazza della Signoria
+Florentine Politics and Cellini’s Place on Piazza della Signoria

-As with much art of the Renaissance, Perseus with the head of Medusa is surrounded by politics and symbology.
-It was commissioned by the great Cosimo I de’ Medici in 1545, a great artistic patron and advocate of the arts, learning and philosophy.
-“The statue had a political meaning and represented the power of the Duke who had ‘cut off the head’ of the Republic.
-Medusa symbolises the Republican experiment and the snakes coming out of her body are the discords that have always affected democracy” (visittuscany.com).
-All very symbolic and political, celebrating the control of the Medici over the Florentine people through the hero, Perseus.
+As with most famous artworks, Perseus with the Head of Medusa is surrounded by politics.
+It was commissioned by the great Cosimo I de’ Medici in 1545, a great artistic patron and advocate of culture, science, and philosophy.
+Perseus represented the power of Cosimo I who cut off the “head of the Republic.”
+All very symbolic and political, celebrating the control of the Medici over the Florentine people through the mythological hero.

-Though perhaps the most interesting part is the interplay Cellini mastered between his new statue and those of the great masters surrounding it.
-Presented in the square in 1554, Cellini’s masterstroke was Perseus holding up the head of the gorgon, which in mythology turned unfortunate viewers to stone.
+Though perhaps the most interesting part is the interplay Cellini mastered between his new statue and those of the great masters surrounding it on Piazza della Signoria.
+Presented on the square in 1554, Cellini’s masterstroke was Perseus holding up the head of the gorgon, which in mythology turned unfortunate viewers to stone.
 And who was it that stood opposite, sculpted in stone?
 The famous David, of course.
 Cellini’s Medusa had even reduced the greatest sculptor’s work, giving life to his own in bronze.